 5 Tips For Healthy Meal Planning

-Meal planning saves time and money, and can help you consume fewer calories.
-It also empowers you and your family to forge a healthy relationship with food.
+Meal planning saves time and money.
+Because you’re planning your meals and snacks ahead of time, it can also help you consume fewer calories.
+Meal planning empowers you and your family to forge a healthy relationship with food.

 All in?
 Begin with five tips from Bariatric Dietitian Audra Wilson, RD, LDN, at Northwestern Medicine Delnor Metabolic Health and Surgical Weight Loss Center, then head to the grocery store with a printable meal planner!